Your rights if you have a disability

 If you believe that you have been discriminated against because of your disability or denied a reasonable accommodation for your disability, you can file a complaint with the New York State Division of Human Rights.

 A complaint must be filed with the Division within one year of the alleged discriminatory act.
-To file a complaint:
+You can file a complaint by mail or in-person.

 File by mail